 That’s not to say that they couldn’t get sick.
 Pets can pass on diseases that could sicken a child.
-But as long as your cat or dog is getting his shots, the odds are pretty low.
+But as long as your cat or dog is getting their shots, the odds are pretty low.
 Some pets are riskier, like snakes and turtles, which can carry bacteria like salmonella.
 If you have an exotic pet, ask your child’s pediatrician for advice.

-Naturally, if you’re ever concerned about something your kid has eaten or had in her mouth, call the doctor.
+Naturally, if you’re ever concerned about something your kid has eaten or had in their mouth, call the doctor.
 Just remember that when it comes to babies putting stuff in their mouths, the biggest risks come not from the gross things, but from choking hazards and poisons, like medicines and cleaning agents.

 Keeping Baby Healthy: Outside the House